nartehi/ticfoundation/README.md

     ```bash
     npm start  or npm run-script start

-5. Install UI framework:
+#### Please do not execute steps 5,6,7,8 and 9

+5. Start the test runner:
     ```bash
-    npm install @material-ui/core

-6. Start the test runner:
-    ```bash
     npm test

-7. To create a production build:
+6. To create a production build:
     ```bash
     npm run build.

-8. Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+7. Removes this tool and copies build dependencies, configuration files
+    and scripts into the app directory.
 If you do this, you can’t go back!
     ```bash
     npm run eject

-9. Bundles the app into static files for production.
+8. Bundles the app into static files for production.
     ```bash
     npm run build

-    10. If you have issues with build, install the following fonts:
+9. If you have issues with build, install the following fonts:
     ```bash
     npm install --save @fortawesome/fontawesome-svg-core
     npm install --save @fortawesome/free-solid-svg-icons